Skip to Content

 Carla Flores

 MURRIETA, Calif.
-(KESQ) - Pretrial motions got underway today ahead of jury selection for the trial of a 35-year-old Arizona woman accused of gunning down a guest at an Indio motel.
+(KESQ) - A jury was seated today in the trial of a 35-year-old Arizona woman accused in the unprovoked fatal shooting of a guest at an Indio motel, where they were smoking methamphetamine together.

 Carla Sharese Flores allegedly killed 27-year-old Ashley Brito of Thousand Palms at the City Center Motel in 2021.

-Opening statements were expected sometime next week.
-Flores is being held in lieu of $1 million bail at the Smith Correctional Facility in Banning.
+Flores was being held in lieu of $1 million bail at the Smith Correctional Facility.

 Flores has no documented prior felony convictions in Riverside County.

-If convicted, she'd face a prospective mandatory minimum sentence of 50 years to life in state prison.
+If convicted, she would face a prospective mandatory minimum sentence of 50 years to life in state prison.

 Article Topic Follows: Crime